GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 	var direction := Vector2(
 		# This first line calculates the X direction, the vector's first component.
 		Input.get_action_strength("right") - Input.get_action_strength("left"),
 		# And here, we calculate the Y direction.
-Note that the Y axis points
+Note that the Y-axis points
 		# DOWN in games.
 		# That is to say, a Y value of `1.0` points downward.
 		Input.get_action_strength("down") - Input.get_action_strength("up")